zmwangx/dotfiles/README.md

 # Set up global environment.
 source ~/.config/env

-# Create data and cache dirs (some programs are not smart enough to
-# create directories themselves, and nonexistent directories are
+# Create data/cache directories and link some dotfiles or dot directories to HOME.
-# silently ignored).
-Also, change modes of config, data, and cache
-# directories to 700 for security.
-~/.config/dirs

-# Link some of the offenders (discussed below) to $HOME.
-~/.config/link
+~/.config/dirs/setup
 ```

 Also, `source ~/.config/env` should go into `.bashrc`, `.zshenv`, and its equivalent should go into the rc for other noninteractive shells (the `export` builtin is required and the `export var=val` syntax must be supported).